oidc-sweden/specifications/swedish-oidc-fed-challenges.md

 When the Entity Configuration is published at a ./well-known location under its Entity Identifier URL, this federation service is discoverable using the bottom-up strategy.

-However, some services may not need to be discoverable using the bottom-up strategy.
-This may be the case for a service that only interacts with peers that are using a Resolver to obtain and validate their metadata and Trust Marks.

-For these services, the extensibility of the standard makes it possible to eliminate the need to publish the Entity Configuration at a ./well-known location by simply embedding it into the Entity Statement issued to federation service A.

-This may be achieved
+The situation for federation services can, however, be simplified significantly if they only need to be discoverable via a resolver that applies a top-down strategy.
+This means that they do not have to comply with any requirement to publish the Entity Configuration at a ./well-known location, which has a number of desirable down-stream effects:

+- Creation, signing and publication of all data of the federation service can be delegated to an Intermediate Entity
+- The service can keep its current Entity Identifier without having to provide a ./well-known URL based on that Entity Identifier.

+Federation services that could be suitable for this type of simplified registration are typically a Relying Party service that only interacts with a limited set of OP services that are using a suitable resolver to locate their metadata.
+Such RP could easily opt for a simpler registration strategy without any negative side effects.
+If such RP need to change this strategy in the future, they would have to change strategy and comply with the full set of requirements for bottom-up discovery.

-by defining a new critical extension claim for Entity Statements that can hold an embedded Entity Configuration for the subject entity.
+Support of this simplified option can be achieved by an extension to the OID federation standard in the form of a new critical extension claim for Entity Statements that specifies the URL for locating the Entity Configuration of an entity using top-down discovery.

-Before validation,
-this embedded Entity Configuration is extracted from its superior Entity Statement and then used in a conventional chain validation process.

-The advantage of using this strategy is that it allows onboarding of existing services with a minimum of alterations to their existing service.
-While normal hosting of Entity Configuration data requires the service to adopt an Entity Identifier that aligns with the hosing Intermediate Entity URL, the embedding strategy allows existing services to retain their current identity.
-This can be a significant advantage if the federation service in question:

-1. Participates in several federations using the same Entity Identifier
-2. Only interacts with peers using resolvers and thus has no need to be discoverable using the bottom-up strategy.

-Federation entities with embedded Entity Configuration will still be discoverable using the bottom-down strategy by entities that support the new critical claim.
-Those who do not support this new critical claim will be forced to reject the chain.

 ### 1.1.
 Requirements for the Swedish profile

 #### 1.1.1.
 Amendments to OpenID federation

-The standard should be amended to support embedded Entity Configurations.
+The standard should be amended to support hosted publication of Entity Configuration at a selected URL independent of the Entity Identifier.

 This is achieved by defining a new Entity Statement claim providing information about the location of subject Entity Configuration.
 This new Entity Statement claim shall contain information about where the subject Entity Configuration statement is located:

 - At a specific ./well-known location as required by the standard:
 - At a location specified by another URL

-  - Embedded in this claim
+The URL MAY be a URL using the data url scheme that embeds the actual entity configuration in the URL.

 #### 1.1.2.
 Requirements to ensure availability of Resolvers

 The Swedish profile should contain the following requirements:

 - At least every federation node acting as a TA SHOULD ensure the availability of at least one Resolver that can resolve federation data to that TA
 - The federation resolver of a TA SHOULD be either the TA itself or a registered entity directly under the TA

 Federations that do not provide resolvers MUST support bottom-up discovery of all federation entities.

 ## 2. Policy processing in multi federation setups